 Taroko means “magnificent and splendid” in the language of the aboriginal Truku tribe.
 Enough said.

 Carved into the side of the gorge is a section of the Central Cross-Island Highway.
-This narrow and winding mountain road affords spectacular views of the river below and towering cliffs and mountains above.
+The narrow and winding mountain road affords spectacular views of the river below, and towering cliffs and mountains above.
 Radiating from the road are numerous hiking trails and paths leading to a variety of scenic treasures.
-Several bridges offer additional vantage points from which to admire the striking landscape.
+Several bridges offer additional vantage points.
 It’s the perfect place to “actively” experience one of the scenic wonders of Asia.

-Upon the recommendation of friends, I booked accommodation at Taroko Lodge on the outskirts of Taroko National Park.
+On the recommendation of friends, I booked accommodation at Taroko Lodge on the outskirts of Taroko National Park.
 One of the advantages of Taroko Lodge is access to bike-and-hike services.
-For the modest fee of NT$1050 ($33 USD), the owner Rihang Su provides bike rental and transportation to the top of the gorge, and suggestions on which trails to incorporate in the time one has available.
+For the modest fee of NT$1050 ($33 USD), the owner Rihang Su provides bike rental and transportation to the top of the gorge.
+Rihang also offers suggestions on which trails to incorporate in the time one has available.
 If the weather cooperates, Rihang’s self-guided bike-and-hike tour has all the ingredients of a perfect day.

 As luck would have it, the only other guests at Taroko Lodge on my first night were a brother and sister travelling duo from Germany – Birte and Kai Schulz.
 At breakfast on the deck of the lodge the next day, I was delighted to learn Birte and Kai were also taking the bike-and-hike option.

-Rihang set out a selection of bikes and after we made our choices, he helped adjust the seats before loading them on the bike carrier on the van.
+Rihang set out a selection of bikes.
+After we chose our rides, he helped adjust the seats before loading them on the bike carrier on the van.
 On Rihang’s recommendation, we started at the trailhead for Wenshan Hot Springs.

 Wenshan Hot Springs is easily accessed via a suspension bridge, a few switchbacks and many flights of steps down to river level.
-The slight smell of sulphur in the mountain air, the bearably hot water to the touch and the steam rising from the spring water as it emptied into the Liwu River pleasingly invaded the senses.
+The slight smell of sulphur in the mountain air, the bearably hot water to the touch, and the steam rising from the spring water pleasingly invaded the senses.

 Of all the ways to experience the spectacle of Taroko Gorge, cycling and cyclists were definitely in the minority.
 We passed gigantic tour buses overflowing with tourists, charter vans, taxis, cars, motorcycles and scooters – all vying for the limited space in the tunnels and on the narrow winding road chiselled out of the side of the gorge.